mozilla/addons-server/docs/topics/api/v4_frozen/auth.rst

 No JWT claims are made about the actual API request you are making.

-If you are building an app that lives on the AMO domain, read the :ref:`documentation for internal authentication <api-auth-internal>` instead.
+If you are building an app that lives on the AMO domain, read the :ref:`documentation for internal authentication <v4-api-auth-internal>` instead.

 Access Credentials
 ==================